dale0525/restrict-email-domain/README.md

 ## Restrict Email Domain
-Prevent people from registering with blacklisted email domains from a remote list.
+Prevent people from registering on Wordpress with blacklisted email domains from a remote list.

 ## Description